Ezekiel Elliott Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- Against the Eagles, Elliott has averaged 98.2 rushing yards per game over his nine career matchups, 42.7 more yards than his over/under in Saturday's game.
+- Elliott averaged 98.2 rushing yards per game over his nine career matchups against the Eagles, 38.7 more yards than his over/under in Saturday's game.

-- Elliott has had a rushing touchdown in three games versus the Eagles, and had multiple TDs in one of those games.
+- In three of nine games versus the Eagles Elliott has run for a touchdown, and had multiple TDs in one of those three games.

-- The Eagles have the NFL's seventh-ranked defense against the run, surrendering 103.9 yards per game.

-- This season the Eagles are ranked 21st in the NFL in rushing touchdowns conceded (16).
+- Elliott and the Cowboys will face off against the NFL's 21st-ranked defense in terms of rushing touchdowns allowed (16).

 Recent Performances

-- Last week against the Cardinals, Elliott ran for 16 yards on nine carries.
+- Last week against the Cardinals, Elliott rushed for 16 yards on nine carries.

-- During his last three games, Elliott has rushed for 105 yards on 34 carries (35.0 ypg), with two touchdowns.
+- Over his last three outings, Elliott has rushed for 105 yards (35.0 per game) on 34 carries with two touchdowns.

-- He's also caught five passes for 39 yards and one touchdown.
+- He has added 39 receiving yards on five catches (13.0 yards per game) plus one TD.

 Elliott's Dallas Teammates